-The U.S. Social Security Administration (SSA) delivers Social Security benefits and services through a nationwide network of over 1,400 offices.
+The U.S. Social Security Administration (SSA) delivers Social Security benefits and services through a nationwide network of more than 1,400 offices.

-Social Security Handbook on the web includes the provisions of the Social Security Act, regulations issued under the Act, and precedential case decisions (rulings).
+Social Security Handbook on the web includes the provisions of the Social Security Act, regulations issued under the Act, and court precedence (rulings).
 It is one of numerous publications about the Social Security programs.
 It is a readable, easy to understand resource for the very complex Social Security programs and services.

 Health Insurance (Medline Plus) gives information on the latest health insurance news, health insurance overview, specific conditions, research, law and policy.